Kobun42/Unverum-FUGA/README.md

 - Games with built-in mod support (Steam Workshop, etc.)
 - Games that already have a fanmade mod-loader for it in existence.
 - Game is based solely on 18+ content (Why would you ever want mods for these.)
+- Live Service / Always-Online games (Either your mod will be wiped with subsequent updates or cheating will become rampant.
+It's not worth the hassle trying to keep these types of games supported.)

 These blacklist guidelines are subject to change at any time.